Battle of Aleppo (2012–2016): 2013: Advances and counter-advances

 In December 2012, the al-Nusra Front unilaterally declared a no-fly zone and threatened to shoot down commercial aircraft, alleging that the government was using them to transport loyalist troops and military supplies.
 After multiple attacks on Aleppo International Airport, all flights were suspended on 1 January 2013.
 The following month, the rebels seized Umayyad Mosque; and during the battle, the mosque's museum caught fire and its ceiling collapsed.

 On 9 June, the Syrian Army announced the start of "Operation Northern Storm", an attempt to recapture territory in and around the city.
 Between 7 and 14 June, army troops, government militiamen and Hezbollah fighters launched the operation.
 Over a one-week period, government forces advanced in the city and the countryside, pushing back the rebels.
 However, according to an opposition activist, on 14 June the situation started reversing after rebels halted an armored reinforcement column from Aleppo that was heading for two Shiite villages northwest of the city.

 On 8 November, the Syrian Army started an offensive against the rebel-held Base 80, launching "the heaviest barrage in more than a year".
 Al Jazeera wrote that a government victory would cut the rebels' route between the city and al-Bab.
 Two days later, Reuters reported that the rebels had regrouped to fight the Syrian army.
 Fifteen rebels were killed and the army recaptured the base.
 The following month, the army partially besieged the city in Operation Canopus Star.
 During the offensive, Army helicopters attacked with barrel bombs, killing more than a thousand people, according to the Free Syrian Army's Abu Firas Al-Halabi.

-2014: Syrian government encirclement of the rebels
+2014: Ba'athist government encirclement of the rebels

 Government forces, having lifted the siege of Aleppo in October 2013, continued their offensive in 2014.
 This culminated in the capture of the Sheikh Najjar industrial district north of Aleppo and the lifting of the siege of Aleppo Central Prison on 22 May 2014, which contained a garrison of government soldiers that had resisted rebel forces since 2012.
 A ceasefire proposal was presented by a UN envoy in November; under the proposal humanitarian aid would be delivered to Aleppo following the cessation of hostilities.
 President Assad said the ceasefire plan was "worth studying", and according to the UN envoy the Syrian government was "seriously studying" the proposal.
 The FSA rejected the plan; its military commander Zaher al-Saket said they had "learned not to trust the [Bashar al-] Assad regime because they are cunning and only want to buy time".